Anna Knight: Storylines

+Later in the year, Kat's daughter Zoe Slater (Michelle Ryan) helps Anna and Freddie reconcile with each other.
+They admit their feelings, and Anna asks Freddie to join her travelling the world, leaving together to go backpacking with the blessings of both of their families.

 Reception

-Prior to the Cindy Beale (Michelle Collins) plot twist that revealed she was in fact Anna and Gina (Francesca Henry)'s mother, many viewers had previously speculated whether this was the case of Cindy's return.
-Dan Seddon of Digital Spy predicted a "bruising love triangle storyline" for Anna, Bobby Beale (Clay Milner Russell) and Freddie Slater (Bobby Brazier) after EastEnders production team "hinted at heartbreak" for Bobby as Anna and Freddie get close.
+Prior to the Cindy Beale (Michelle Collins) plot twist that revealed she was in fact Anna and Gina (Francesca Henry)'s mother, many viewers had previously speculated whether this was the cause of Cindy's return.
+Dan Seddon of Digital Spy predicted a "bruising love triangle storyline" for Anna, Bobby Beale (Clay Milner Russell) and Freddie Slater (Bobby Brazier) after the EastEnders production team "hinted at heartbreak" for Bobby as Anna and Freddie get close.
 Fans 'rumbled' a 'baby twist' that would see Anna become pregnant by Freddie after their "night of passion".
 Brenna Cooper of Digital Spy branded the scenes of Gina and Anna sharing experiences of racism as "powerful".

 Maisie Spackman from Metro cited Anna as a "beloved character" after she was robbed in violent scenes.
-A scene of Freddie joining Anna and Bobby's date with clear tension between Anna and Freddie left viewers to predict Anna and Freddie would have an affair behind Bobby's back; causing his eventual departure.
+A scene of Freddie joining Anna and Bobby's date with clear tension between Anna and Freddie left viewers to predict Anna and Freddie would have an affair behind Bobby's back, causing his eventual departure.
 Helen Daly of Radio Times referred to Anna's issue-led based storyline dubbed "Spiked" as a "one-of-a-kind storyline".
 Erin Zammitt of Digital Spy called Anna's night out a "terrifying turn".

-Rainford was nominated for "Best Soap Newcomer" in I Talk Tellys 2023 soap awards.
-She was also nominated for "Best Supporting Actress in a TV Series" for her work in EastEnders at National Film Awards UK 2024.
+Rainford was nominated for "Best Soap Newcomer" in the I Talk Telly 2023 soap awards.
+She was also nominated for "Best Supporting Actress in a TV Series" for her work in EastEnders at the National Film Awards UK 2024.